 Tips for Teachers: How to Support Vulnerable Kids at Christmas

-Today, schools all over the country will break up for the Christmas holidays.
-On this final day of term, it is customary to swap studying for festive movies, party games, and other classroom treats.
-With no more tasks to complete, students are free to kick back and relax.
+Soon, schools all over the country will break up for the Christmas holidays.
+On the final day of term, it is customary to swap studying for festive movies, party games, and other classroom treats.
+With no more tasks to complete, pupils are free to kick back and relax.

 For teachers too, the last day of term is a chance to unwind.
 This year, however, many are leaving with heavy hearts.
-Recent reports put the number of children living in poverty at four million.
+Recent reports put the number of children living in poverty at between 3.7 and 4.6 million (from a quarter to a third of all kids in the country).
 Across Britain, scores of families are relying on food banks for survival this winter.

 At Amaven, we understand the turmoil this causes for educators.
 It’s hard to celebrate and exchange gifts knowing some children won’t be doing the same.
 You’ll worry.
 You’ll fret.
 You’ll wish you could do more.
 But you’re no superhero, just a tired teacher at the end of a long year.